sprout-uci/APEX/README.md

 In "simple_app", LED8 should remain ON (exec_flag=1, i.e., valid proof of execution).
 In "violation_forge_*", LED8 should turn OFF (exec_flag=1, i.e., valid proof of execution).

-- Simulation of valid PoX with simple_app test-case. exec_flag remains 1 until the start of attestation (PC=E000 is the first instruction in attestation code):
+- Simulation window for a valid PoX with simple_app test-case. exec_flag remains 1 until the start of attestation (PC=E000 is the first instruction in attestation code):

 <img src="./img/pox_success_example.png" width="900" height="200">

-- Violation example.
+- Simulation window for a Violation example.
 Violation occurs at instruction PC=E098 causing exec_flag to switch to 0:

 <img src="./img/violation_example.png" width="900" height="200">